I am the Photographer for you if…

 1-2 Business Days: Your photos are prepared for editing and if selected on your pre-wedding form, a preview is posted to social media for you.

 2-14 Business Days: Over the next two weeks, your photos will be sorted through; culling the odd dud shoot and selecting all of the best images ready for the next stage.
-Then it’s time for editing: making adjustments for exposure, colour, and contrast.
+Then it’s time for editing: making adjustments for exposure, colour, and contrast individually on every single photo.
 The most time-consuming stage comes next as every single selected image is opened in Photoshop and further edited and colour graded, with skin retouching and if necessary, tidying up of images by removing distracting elements too.
-This process takes between 40 and 70 hours to complete.
+This process takes between 60 and 90 hours to complete as each photo is individually hand edited- no one click filters here!

 10 Business Days: If selected on your pre-wedding form, a 60-100 photo extended preview will be posted to my blog for you to view and share with friends and family.
 Naturally, you receive the link before it is shared on social media ensuring you get to experience your photos before anyone else.